ksharlandjiev/bedrock-summarize-audio-video-text/README.md

 - **LocalFileReaderHandler**: Handles local audio, video, and text files for processing.
 - **S3ReaderHandler**: Manages the reading and downloading of S3 objects (files) from Amazon S3.
 - **PDFReaderHandler**: Extracts text from PDF documents for summarization.
-= **HTTPHandler**: Generic HTTP handler that allows you to fetch HTML data from http(s) endpoints.
+- **HTTPHandler**: Generic HTTP handler that allows you to fetch HTML data from http(s) endpoints.
 It uses BeautifulSoup to clean HTML tags.
 - **YouTubeReaderHandler**: Downloads videos from YouTube URLs and extracts audio.
+- **MicrosoftExcelReaderHandler**: Extract text form .docx
+- **MicrosoftWordReaderHandler**: Extract thext from .xlsx and other file formats
+- **QuipReaderHandler**: Extract text from Quip.

 Processors:
+- **PromptHandler**: Uses a minimalistic prompt framework to construct prompts.
+All your prompts can be stored in the prompts/ folder and you can select which prompt to use when invoking the main.py.
-- **AmazonBedrockHandler**: Summarizes text content using Amazon Bedrock.
+- **AmazonBedrockHandler**: Amazon Bedrock interface for signle tasks (request-response)
+- **AmazonBedrockChatHandler**: Amazon Bedrock interactive chat interface - allows you to interract with the model based on your text.
 - **AmazonTranscriptionHandler**: Transcribes audio files into text using Amazon Transcribe.
 - **AmazonTextractHandler**: Extracts text from images such as .jpg, .png, .tiff
-- **AnonymizeHandler**: Configurable via .env - will use SpaCy library to anonymize customer names.
+- **AnonymizeHandler**: Uses local NLP via SpaCy library to anonymize customer names.
+You can also use AmazonComprehend handlers for this task.
-- **PromptHandler**: Uses a minimalistic prompt framework - all your prompts can be stored in the prompts/ folder and you can select which prompt to use when invoking the main.py.
+- **AmazonComprehendPIITokenizeHandler**: Uses Amazon Comprehend detect PII to detect and obfuscate PII.
+It uses a local map that stores PII and the token used to obfuscate.
+- **AmazonComprehendPIIUntokenizeHandler**: Used after you use AmazonComprehendPIITokenizeHandler.
+It will use the local map to restore PII.
+- **HTMLCleanerHandler**: Simple handler to remove any HTML tags - often used when consuming data from HTTP or Quip endpoint.

 Writers:
 - **S3WriterHandler**: Manages the uploading of of S3 objects (files) to Amazon S3.
 -**LocalFileWriterHandler**: Writes output into a local file.
+-**AmazonDataZoneGlossaryWriterHandler**: Can be used to write Glossaries into Amazon Data Zone.
+The input needs to be in specific JSON format.
+Refer to prompts/glossary.txt prompt.
 -**ClipboardWriterHandler**: Writes output into clipboard.